sdr-enthusiasts/plane-alert-db/README.md

 Think of categories like groups, with similar or related aircraft listed together.
 This allows you to easily select a subset of the list for your own use.
 The category names (and tags) come from my rather idiosyncratic sense of humour.
 If you have better suggestions I'm all ears.

-- Aerobatic Teams \- Red Arrows, Blue Angels etc (21)
+- Aerobatic Teams \- Red Arrows, Blue Angels etc (22)
 - Army Air Corp \- UK Army Air Corp.
-Mainly Helicopters (7)
+Mainly Helicopters (13)
 - As Seen on TV \- Companies and Brands (25)
 - Battle of Britiain Memorial Flight \- Historic British aircraft from WW2 (12)
 - Bizjets \- Fancy pants planes for fancy pants people (13)
-- Coastguard \- Coastguard Aircraft (8)
+- Coastguard \- Coastguard, Customs and Border Patrols (9)
 - Da Comrade \- Russian or Soviet Aircraft.
 I love their design, so they get their own category (15)
 - Dictator Alert \- People of potentially questionable morals and values (206)
 - Distinctive \- Unique and/or special aircraft e.g The AN-224 Myria, NASA aircraft (25)